thetacola/Susquehanna/SECURITY.md

 # Security Policy

 ## Supported Versions
 As there are currently no released versions, the current build will be supported.
 Anything else will not be.
+In the future, expect a time period of what is supported, most likely around 3-6 months.

 | Version | Supported          |
 | ------- | ------------------ |